JanssenProject/jans/docs/janssen-server/auth-server/client-management/sector-identifiers.md

 If a specific `Sector Identifier URI` legitimately needs to resolve to a private address (for example, in a closed test or CI environment where the Janssen Server validates a sector identifier hosted on itself), it can be added to the `externalUriWhiteList` configuration property.
-A matching entry in `externalUriWhiteList` explicitly bypasses the private-address check for that URI only. `externalUriWhiteList` is empty by default, so private addresses continue to be rejected for every host unless an administrator explicitly opts a specific one in.
+A matching entry in `externalUriWhiteList` explicitly bypasses the private-address and unresolved-host checks for that URI only — it does **not** bypass the `requestUriBlockList` check, which is still enforced regardless of whitelisting. `externalUriWhiteList` is empty by default, so private addresses continue to be rejected for every host unless an administrator explicitly opts a specific one in.

 ## Configuration With Pairwise Subject Type